-- Graduate certificate in Creative Industries; - Graduate Certificate in Digital Marketing; - Graduate Certificate in Heritage Materials Conservation; - Graduate Certificate in Creative Business; - Graduate Certificate in Creative Leadership; - Graduate Certificate in Design.
+- Graduate certificate in Creative Industries; - Graduate Certificate in Digital Marketing; - Graduate Certificate in Heritage Materials Conservation;

+- Graduate Certificate in Creative Business;

+- Graduate Certificate in Creative Leadership;

+- Graduate Certificate in Design.

+- Graduate Certificate in Screen Development

 Students who have completed two or three (including the Graduate Certificate in Creative Industries) can receive up to 36cp of credit into this Masters.